Artist Residency

 Join our mailing list for updates.

 Situated on the eastern shore of Kezar Lake in Lovell, Maine, Hewnoaks offers an extraordinary setting of inspiration and beauty.
-We encourage applications from emerging and mid-career artists and curators in all disciplines, especially for people with no or little residency experience.
+We encourage applications from emerging and mid-career artists and curators in all disciplines..
 Maine artists are given preference, but anyone is welcome to apply.

-Hewnoaks invites participants for one- to two-week sessions from mid-June until early October each year and offers self-catered accommodation in rustic cabins complete with basic kitchens, bathrooms and bedrooms.
+Hewnoaks invites participants for one- to two-week sessions from June until early October each year and offers self-catered accommodation in rustic cabins complete with basic kitchens, bathrooms and bedrooms.

 Although we can’t offer dedicated studio space in the traditional sense, our participants have found ways to make use of the property to advance their practice, whether it be experimenting with new work, finishing projects already in progress, or conducting research for future endeavors.
 We ask our applicants to tell us how the time spent will be helpful to their work, and we’re less concerned with what’s produced during the period of the residency (although we like to learn about that, too).